muhammedazhar/muhammedazhar/README.md

 In addition to common skills, proficient in; Python Programming, Web Development (Flask framework, GSAP library), Data Analysis, Machine Learning, Leadership & Collaboration, Problem-Solving, Time management, Multitasking, Adaptability, Technical and Strong Mathematical Reasoning.

-**AVAILABILITY**: During the term, I am available for 20-hrs per week on Tuesday, Wednesday, Saturday, and Sunday, in compliance with my student visa regulations.
+**AVAILABILITY**: During the term, I am available for 20-hrs per week on Monday, Tuesday, Saturday, and Sunday, in compliance with my student visa regulations.
 Outside of the term, I can commit to 40-hrs per week.